danboyce92/FitVoxFrontMob/README.md

 Questions :
     Should I create an array of Cardio metrics and allow all to appear in dropdowns for every exercise or create an array in each exercise that pairs appropriate metrics to specific exercises?

+## 05-09
+Cardio card functionality working well.
+Can add metrics, remove them.
+Some error messaging in place.
+They have specific measurements e.g distance has Km, calories has cal.

+Next need to wire this up with the API so it can save them to the db correctly